-- Define Your Boundaries Make a list of what information you are comfortable sharing with a service provider. - Know Your Rights Review local privacy regulations and laws to remain in control of what information needs to be shared if your area does not have clear LGBTO+ protections. - Review Your Emergency Information If you have emergency medical information posted in your home, ensure it only includes essential details that you are comfortable sharing. - Limit Personal Displays If you do not want to reveal aspects of your identity, temporarily remove certain personal items and decorations by placing them in a tote bag or plastic storage bin between home visits.
+7) Limit Personal Displays: If you do not want to reveal aspects of your identity, temporarily remove certain personal items and decorations by placing them in a tote bag or plastic storage bin between home visits.
 If you have a social media account, do you have it set to private?

-National Resource Center on LGBTQ+ Aging: www.lgbtagingcenter.org National LGBTQ+ Elder Housing Initiative: www.sageusa.org/what-we-do/national-lgbt-housing-initiative-2/

-The SAGE National Resource Center on LGBTQ+ Aging and National LGBTQ+ Elder Housing Initiative are grateful to Madeleine Thompson, SAGE Intern, MSW '24 candidate for their support in developing and authoring this fact sheet.

-DURING A PROVIDER VISIT
+During a Provider Visit:

-Read Your Intake Documents Carefully Make sure you or an advocate understand what information is being asked of you at intake and if there are instructions on what to do if you receive "substandard care" or wish to file a grievance.

-Trust Your Instincts Listen to your gut and make decis

-Listen to your gut and make decisions out of caution to protect you or a loved one from discrimination and harm.
+- 1) Read Your Intake Documents Carefully: Make sure you or an advocate understand what information is being asked of you at intake and if there are instructions on what to do if you receive "substandard care" or wish to file a grievance. - 2) Trust Your Instincts: Listen to your gut and make decisions out of caution to protect you or a loved one from discrimination and harm. - 3) Use Your Advocate: Invite your advocate to be present.
+An advocate can help ensure that only necessary information is shared while your care needs are addressed. - 4) Document the Experience: Take notes or ask your advocate to take notes for you. - 5) Remember Your Boundaries: Only share information that is directly relevant to the visit or necessary to address your care needs.
+Avoid providing unnecessary details. - 6) Communicate Your Preferences: Express your hope and expectation of confidentiality about any personal information shared. - 7) Create a Care Plan: Ask your provider for an overview or an agenda of your time together to outline your specific preferences, guide the care you receive, and help to avoid off-topic discussions about personal aspects of your life.

-Use Your Advocate

-Invite your advocate to be present.
-An advocate can help ensure that only necessary information is shared while your care needs are addressed.

-Occument the Experience

-Take notes or ask your advocate to take notes for you.

-Remember Your Boundaries

-Only share information that is directly relevant to the visit or necessary to address your care needs.
-Avoid providing unnecessary details.

-Communicate Your Preferences

-Express your hope and expectation of confidentiality about any personal information shared.

-🗸 Create a Care Plan

-Ask your provider for an overview or an agenda of your time together to outline your specific preferences, guide the care you receive, and help to avoid off-topic discussions about personal aspects of your life.

-AFTER A PROVIDER VISIT

-Document Your ExperienceSummarize important notes for future experiences.

-Ask for Notes
+After a Provider Visit:

-Ask your provider for a copy of their notes so you have a record of their perspective of the interaction.

-Process with Your Advocate

-Discuss your experience with your advocate if they were present.
-Compare your perspective with your advocate's perspective.

-🕜 Talk with Your Friends

-Reach out to friends in your network who have had similar experiences.

-Reflect on Your Experience

-If you have a choice in providers, consider whether you are comfortable receiving services from this provider again or if you want to choose a new provider.
+- 1) Document Your Experience: Summarize important notes for future experiences. - 2) Ask for Notes: Ask your provider for a copy of their notes so you have a record of their perspective of the interaction. - 3) Process with Your Advocate: Discuss your experience with your advocate if they were present.
+Compare your perspective with your advocate's perspective. - 4) Talk with Your Friends: Reach out to friends in your network who have had similar experiences. - 5) Reflect on Your Experience: If you have a choice in providers, consider whether you are comfortable receiving services from this provider again or if you want to choose a new provider.

-Report Discrimination and Mistreatment

-Many aging providers will have a grievance procedure for reporting discrimination and mistreatment.
+6) Report Discrimination and Mistreatment: Many aging providers will have a grievance procedure for reporting discrimination and mistreatment.
 Additional resources for support in filing a discrimination and mistreatment complaint may include your state LGBTQ+ Equality organization, LGBTQ+ community organization, state/local office of civil/human rights and state/local adult protective services.

-The National Resource Center on LGBTQ+ Aging and National LGBTQ+ Elder Housing Initiative provide technical assistance and resources.
-Should you need assistance in locating an office to file a complaint of discrimination or mistreatment, complete and submit the following Information & Referral Form
+The National Resource Center on LGBTQ+ Aging provides technical assistance and resources.
+Should you need assistance in locating an office to file a complaint of discrimination or mistreatment, complete and submit the following Information & Referral Form.